NickKelly1/nkp-error/README.md

 ### maybeError

-- tries to coerce the value to an Error instance but may fail if the value is not error-like.
+- tries to coerce the value to an Error instance but may fail if the value is not `ErrorLike`
-- returns a `Maybe` instance using the library `@nkp/maybe`.
+- returns a `Maybe` instance using the library `@nkp/maybe`
   - returns a `Some` instance on success
-  - returns a `None` instance on failure.
+  - returns a `None` instance on failure

 ```ts
 import { Maybe } from '@nkp/maybe';